Decision Layer for Agents · Deterministic · MCP Ready

 Evaluate a case

-curl -X POST https://api.sertainly.com/v1/evaluate \ -H "Authorization: Bearer $SERTAINLY_KEY" \ -H "Content-Type: application/json" \ -d '{ "package_id": "expense_policy", "version": "2.1.0", "case":: { "expense":: { "category": "MEAL", "amount": 185, "merchant_name": "Nobu", "attendees_count": 3 }, "evidence": ["ITEMIZED_RECEIPT"] } }' # Response: # { # "verdict": "compliant", # "reason_codes": ["MEAL_FIELDS_PRESENT", "RECEIPT_MEETS_REQUIREMENT"], # "trace_id": "tr_c98f4a…" # }
+curl -X POST https://api.sertainly.com/v1/evaluate \ -H "Authorization: Bearer $SERTAINLY_KEY" \ -H "Content-Type: application/json" \ -d '{ "package_id": "expense_policy", "version": "2.1.0", "case":: { "expense":: { "category": "MEAL", "amount": 185, "merchant_name": "Nobu", "attendees_count": 3 } } }' # Response: # { # "status": "ok", # "outputs": { # "tags": ["compliant"], # "reason_codes": ["MEAL_UNDER_LIMIT"] # }, # "trace_id": "tr_c98f4a…" # }

 5

-Handle needs_info in your agent loop
+Handle halted in your agent loop

 • Each partial call returns a trace_id — full audit trail even for incomplete attempts